shiiyan/my-wikipedia-dom-parser/README.md

-# Wikipedia Search Keyword Tree Generator
+# Wikipedia Keyword Tree Generator

 This is a simple application to generate a nested keyword tree for any given keyword of Wikipedia.

+Notice:
+I build this application mainly for Wikipedia page in Japanese, which has URL like `ja.wikipedia.org/`.
+English page may not work properly.

 ## Requirements